Mamena2020/nodemi/README.md

 - Save a file

-After binding model with using `hasMedia(YourModel)`, then your model will able to save a file using `instance.saveMedia(file,mediaName)`.
+After binding model using `hasMedia(YourModel)`, then your model will able to save a file using `instance.saveMedia(file,mediaName)`.
 If the instance already has a file with the same name, then the file will be replaced with a new file.

 ```